There’s a lot of talk in my circles about Sheryl Sandberg’s new book, “Lean In: Women, Work and the Will to Lead.”

 If you missed the chatter: Sheryl Sandberg is a success: Harvard degrees and a career climb that included positions in the World Bank and Google, before landing her as the COO of Facebook.
 She is purportedly a billionaire.
 She is concerned that the percentage of women in the highest levels of business has plateaued at a low level.
 She wants to help and has written a “sort of feminist manifesto” (her own words).

-I listened to her TED talk, and to her interview on the Diane Rehm show.
+I listened to her TED talk and her interview on the Diane Rehm show.
 She gives three pieces of advice to women who want to have a career: 1) Sit at the table.
 2) Make your partner your partner.
 3) Don’t leave before you leave.

 Some women hate her.
 Some women want to be her.
 I can understand both reactions because this subject matter is so deeply personal.
 It pulls at our own histories.
 What did we achieve?
 What did we sacrifice?
 Those are the things I am ruminating about.